WizVader/WizVader/README.md

-Take a peek of what is only a fraction of my ideas, that have come to life 🙂
+Take a peek of what are only a fraction of my ideas, that have come to life 🙂
 # 📊 GitHub Stats:

 ![](https://nirzak-streak-stats.vercel.app/?user=WizVader&theme=dark&hide_border=false)<br/>